- What is a CSA?

 CSA is an acronym for Community Supported Agriculture, which refers to a relationship-based approach to the business of growing, selling, and distributing produce and other locally produced foods.
 While conventional food production systems are extremely efficient at the point of production, they forfeit most of this efficiency (not to mention freshness, taste, and nutritional value) by shipping produce thousands of miles, and ultimately by throwing much of it away because it goes bad before being sold at grocery stores.
 Food delivered in this system is relatively inexpensive because the two main players—namely farmers and the environment—are not sufficiently valued and compensated.
 The waste inherent in this system is roughly equal to the extent to which farmers and the environment are compromised and undervalued.
 As a result, the conventional system is not sustainable.

 Over the last two decades or so, CSAs have become a popular way for consumers to buy local, seasonal food directly from a farm.
 A more familiar way to think of a CSA might be as an investment.
-In short, a farm offers a certain number of “shares” to the public in exchange for an upfront payment, and the farm pays the shareholder “dividends” during the growing season in the form of a weekly box of vegetables.
-Shares of a CSA are also often referred to as a “membership” or “subscription.”
+In short, a farm offers a certain number of “shares” to the public in exchange for payment, and the farm pays the shareholder “dividends” during the growing season in the form of a weekly box of vegetables.
+Shares of a CSA are also often referred to as a “membership” or “subscription,” which our monthly payment option emphasizes.

 - Have an opportunity to get to know the people who eat the food they grow or produce